A Film Guide To Cheap-Ass Halloween Costumes

 What you’ll need: A pack of acupuncture needles

-Shove as many acupuncture needles as you can directly into your noggin.
-You don’t have to be precise with your measurements, just as long as you evenly distribute them around your head.
-Just don’t shove them in too hard or you’ll puncture your skull, causing you to either have a seizure or an increased fascination with colouring books.
-I know this shit; I have a psych degree.
+Shove as many acupuncture needles as you can directly into your head.
+You don’t have to be precise with your measurements, just as long as you evenly distribute them.
+Just don’t bump into any walls or you’ll either have a seizure or an increased fascination with colouring books.